CT-Actual/SimFlowDataBot/README.md

 ## 🏎️ Setup Optimization with SimFlowSetupAgent

 SimFlowSetupAgent is included in this repository to analyze iRacing setup files and MoTeC setup sheets.
 Drop your setup files into `SimFlowSetupAgent/DROP-OFF/setup_files/` (MoTeC sheets go in `SimFlowSetupAgent/DROP-OFF/motec_sheets/`).

+### Running `simflow_setup_agent.py`

 Run the analysis script from the repository root: